 Staff member completing this form: Signature: Date : Year: Total PPG budget: of most recent review: Total number of pupils: Number of pupils eligible for PPG: e for next nal strategy ew: 2.
-Current attainment [Use your established alternative to the levels below.
-As part of your full strategy, you should also consider results for specific groups of pupils (such as particular year groups or minority groups) as well as the headline figures presented here.
-If you have very small pupil numbers, you may wish to of your full strategy, you she specific groups of pupils (suc minority groups) as well as t ould also consider rest ch as particular year gro he headline figures pre upil numbers, you may ults for oups or esented Pupils eligible for the PPG school in the Nation nal average of your full strategy, you she specific groups of pupils (suc minority groups) as well as t here.
-If you have very small pu ould also consider rest ch as particular year gro he headline figures pre upil numbers, you may nere.] ults for oups or esented wish to in the Nation nal average of your full strategy, you she specific groups of pupils (suc minority groups) as well as there.
-If you have very small pup present three-year averages he % of pupils achieving expected ould also consider rest ch as particular year gro he headline figures pre upil numbers, you may here.] standard or above in read ults for oups or esented wish to ding, in the Nation nal average of your full strategy, you she specific groups of pupils (suc minority groups) as well as th here.
-If you have very small pup present three-year averages h % of pupils achieving expected writing, and mathematics % of pupils making expected pro- ould also consider rest ch as particular year gro he headline figures pre upil numbers, you may here.] standard or above in read ogress in reading (as me ults for pups or esented wish to ding, asured in the Nation nal average
+Current attainment [Use your established alternat of your full strategy, you sho specific groups of pupils (suc minority groups) as well as there.
+If you have very small pupils of three-year averages have ould also consider resuch as particular year group he headline figures preupil numbers, you may ults for oups or esented Pupils eligible for the PPG in the Natior nal average of your full strategy, you sho specific groups of pupils (suc minority groups) as well as the ould also consider resuch as particular year ground he headline figures preupil numbers, you may nere.] ults for oups or esented wish to Pupils eligible for the PPG in the Natior nal average of your full strategy, you sho specific groups of pupils (suc minority groups) as well as there.
+If you have very small pupresent three-year averages have a succession of pupils achieving expected to buld also consider rest th as particular year gro he headline figures pre upil numbers, you may here.] standard or above in read ults for oups or esented wish to ding, Pupils eligible for the PPG in the Natior nal average of your full strategy, you sho specific groups of pupils (suc minority groups) as well as there.
+If you have very small pupresent three-year averages have a very small pupils achieving expected writing, and mathematics buld also consider resident as particular year grown he headline figures presupil numbers, you may be need.] standard or above in reacongress in reading (as meaning) ults for oups or esented wish to ding, Pupils eligible for the PPG in the Natior nal average

-Data sources that can help you identify barriers to attainment in your school include: Get Information About Schools (GIAS); the Education Endowment Fund (EEF) Families of Schools Database; FFT Aspire; staff and pupil consultation; attendance records; recent Ofsted reports and guidance.
+Data sources that can help you identify barriers to attainment in your school include: Get Information About Schools (GIAS); the Education Endowment Fund (EEF) Families of Schools Database ; FFT Aspire ; staff and pupil consultation; attendance records; recent Ofsted reports and guidance.

 Academic barriers

 [Identify barriers that need to be addressed in-school, as well as external factors such as home learning environment and low attendance.]

-Α
+Α A

 В

 С

-Additional barriers
+Additiona al barriers

 D

 4. Inte ended outcomes

 Outcome Success criteria

-5. Rev view of expenditure
+5. Rev 5.
+Review of expenditure